Search results for

 What you should know about the best shower speakers

 When it comes to any product that claims you can soak it, it’s also good to look at its IP rating.
 The IP rating, or Ingress Protection rating, is an international standard used to quantify how well an electronic device is protected against water and dust.
 Practically, it’s just a set of tests that a product has to pass in order to get a certification.
-Now look, we get it, IP ratings can be confusing and most people don’t know what the difference is between IP67 and IPX5.
+Now look, we get it: IP ratings can be confusing, and most people don’t know the difference between IP67 and IPX5.
 Luckily, we did all the work research for you and made this chart to explain it.

 Water-resistantWaterproofCan withstand